sassbreak/sassbreak.github.io/_posts/2015-03-02-getting-back-to-our-roots.md

 <a href="http://sass-lang.com/documentation/file.SASS_REFERENCE.html#at-root">Source</a>

 ##Use Cases
-I admit, the obvious uses for `@at-root` are pretty limited but the control that this directive provides is beneficial in specific edge cases.
+The obvious uses for `@at-root` are pretty limited but the control that this directive provides is beneficial in specific edge cases.
 Here are three instances where you may find the `@at-root` to be helpful.

 ###1.
 Modify an element's use of a class
 For certain situations you may need to tweak a specific element's use of a class.
 For instance, removing the text decoration from an anchor tag that will be used as a button.